Tarun Majumdar: Yatrik

+Post-Yatrik

-In 1965, Majumdar made two films — Ektuku Basa with Soumitra Chatterjee and Alor Pipasa with Basanta Choudhury.
-Both the films featured Sandhya Roy as the female protagonist.
-In 1967, he made one of the top-grossing films of the year, Balika Badhu, an adaptation of a Bengali story written by Bimal Kar, in which a teenage Moushumi Chatterjee made her debut.
-He would remake it in Hindi in 1976, where it was a moderate success.
-His Shriman Prithviraj became a major box office success.
+In 1965, Majumdar made two films, Ektuku Basa starring Soumitra Chatterjee, and Alor Pipasa starring Basanta Choudhury.
+Sandhya Roy played the female lead in both.
+In 1967, he directed Balika Badhu, adapted from a Bengali story written by Bimal Kar, in which a teenage Moushumi Chatterjee made her debut.
+He directed Shriman Prithviraj in 1973, and remade Balika Badhu in Hindi in 1976.

 In 1974, Majumdar directed Fuleswari, starring Sandhya Roy as the titular character.
-Some of the biggest names in the Bengali music industry of the time (viz.
-Hemanta Mukherjee, Manna Dey, Sandhya Mukherjee, Aarti Mukherjee and Anup Ghoshal) provided vocals for the film's songs.
-Years later, Majumdar had acknowledged Fuleswari as his favorite film.
+Many Bengali artists like Hemanta Mukherjee, Manna Dey, Sandhya Mukherjee, Aarti Mukherjee, and Anup Ghoshal provided vocals for the film's songs.
+Years later, Majumdar acknowledged Fuleswari as his favorite film.
 In 1975, he directed Sansar Simante, based on a screenplay by Rajen Tarafdar, which was itself adapted from a short story by Premendra Mitra.
-Soumitra Chatterjee portrayed Aghor, a thief.
-Years later, Chatterjee had admitted Aghor as one of his best roles.
-In 1979, Majumdar's film Ganadevata became the first Bengali film to win National Film Award for Best Popular Film Providing Wholesome Entertainment.
+In 1979, Majumdar's film Ganadevata became the first Bengali film to win the National Film Award for Best Popular Film Providing Wholesome Entertainment.
+The film was based on the novel of the same name, written by Tarasankar Bandyopadhyay.

-He cast Mahua Roychoudhury as the female lead in Dadar Kirti (1980) based on a short story by Sharadindu Bandyopadhyay.
-He proposed Debashree Roy to play the role of Bini.
-Roy who was struggling with her career at that time, used to be credited as Rumki Roy in her films.
-Majumdar did not like the name Rumki.
-He suggested before Rumki's mother Arati Roy that her name should be altered into Debashree and her mother agreed.
-Ayan Banerjee was cast in the role Santu, the chirpy lover of Bini.
-The film marked the debut of Tapas Paul who starred as the protagonist Kedar who falls in love with Saraswati portrayed by Mahua Roychoudhury.
-The film became a major box office success catapulting Paul to stardom.
-The film won Roychoudhury Filmfare Awards East in 1981.
+Mahua Roychoudhury was cast as the female lead in Dadar Kirti (1980), a film based on a short story by Sharadindu Bandyopadhyay.
+The film marked the debut of Tapas Paul, who starred as the protagonist Kedar, who falls in love with Saraswati, portrayed by Mahua Roychoudhury.
+The film won the Roychoudhury Filmfare Awards East in 1981.